 We will be entering what has been coined as the ‘new normal’ and it has been reported the most common feeling about this is anxiety and fear.
 Our belief systems and emotions have been polarised from what was instilled three months ago in our minds.

-We have settled for less (less spending, less people, less outside, less being humans in the 21st century) and now more is suddenly being asked of us.
+We have settled for less (less spending, fewer people, less outside, less being humans in the 21st century) and now more are suddenly being asked of us.
 Is this more than we can cope with?

 Fear and anxiety have been the most common feelings among the general population during lockdown and now the easing of it.
 But fear and anxiety tend to manifest in rather destructive ways if not handled and worked through.

 Supermarkets are overwhelming at the best of times, and with the strict new rules and guidelines in place it can take a lot of mental strength to even turn up to do some shopping – mask and gloves on and all.
 A great way to ease this overwhelming of the senses is to create a calming or fun playlist and shop with your headphones in.